viktor-lut/my-together/README.md

 ## Installation

-1. Clone this repo to your local machine.
+1. Clone the repo on your local machine.
-There are 2 ways to clone a repo:
+There are 2 ways to clone the repo:

 *through terminal.
 Run in terminal:
 `git clone git@github.com:bogutski/together.git`.